AriFordsham/GHCWiki/dwarf.md

   tail-calls are very common, and not entirely straight-forward to prevent.
 This is significant, because sometimes we positively want to know whether a certain function is on the stack frame or not.
-  Arash Hourani has been working on a way to implement `forceStackFrame`, hopefully we'll have something like that eventually.
+  Arash Rouhani has been working on a way to implement `forceStackFrame`, hopefully we'll have something like that eventually.